-Specializations in the MLS Program
+Specializations in the MLIS Program

 Students may select one of the program specializations described below or develop other plans of study in consultation with their advisors.
-Students may choose to pursue the MLS with a specialization in Archives, Records, and Information Management, Curation and Management of Digital Assets, Government Information Management and Services, Information and Diverse Populations, or School Library.
+Students may choose to pursue the MLIS with a specialization in Archives, Records, and Information Management, Curation and Management of Digital Assets, Government Information Management and Services, Information and Diverse Populations, or School Library.
 Additionally, students can participate in the History/Library Science (HiLS) dual-degree program.

-Students are advised to decide if they wish to pursue a specialization before they begin their MLS studies as some specializations require admittance prior to enrollment in coursework.
+Students are advised to decide if they wish to pursue a specialization before they begin their MLIS studies as some specializations require admittance prior to enrollment in coursework.
 Helpful checklists indicating program and specialization requirements can be found here.

-If students have particular career goals, they are encouraged to consult the Career Course Plans that have been developed to help students with their course planning and to find employment upon completion of the MLS degree.
+If students have particular career goals, they are encouraged to consult the Career Course Plans that have been developed to help students with their course planning and to find employment upon completion of the MLIS degree.

 Archives, Records, and Information Management